GO-Eratosthenes/dhdt/paper/paper.md

 Image correspondence via the spatial domain is very similar, see also
 \autoref{fig:spat-match}.
-Though here a smaller image subset is used and is slided over the other image subset.
+Though here a smaller image subset is used and is translated over the other image subset.
 Again specific image operators can be used to put emphasis on certain image structures, but these functions are already present in the [preprocessing](#preprocessing) folder.
 While different correspondence metrics can be found in [``matching_tools_spatial_correlators``](https://dhdt.readthedocs.io/en/latest/modules.html#spatial-correlators).
 This results in a two dimensional correlation function, where its peak can be localised by different methods ([``matching_tools_spatial_subpixel``](https://dhdt.readthedocs.io/en/latest/modules.html#module-dhdt.processing.matching_tools_spatial_subpixel)),